Takeovers In Australia.

 Acquisitions of 90% or greater can trigger a liability to landholder stamp duty where the listed target holds interests in land located in certain Australian States and Territories.
 A lower threshold applies for acquisitions in unlisted Widely Held Entities.

 100% Tax consolidation

-If 100% is achieved, tax consolidation allows losses, restructures and compliance costs to be grouped and provides possible benefits of resetting tax cost bases of target assets.
+If 100% ownership is achieved, the target may join a tax consolidation group.
+Tax consolidation provides certain benefits, including the pooling of losses, the removal of tax impediments to internal restructures, reduced compliance costs and possible benefits of resetting the tax cost bases of target assets.

 The Australian Government’s approach to foreign investment policy is to encourage foreign investment consistent with Australia’s national interest